Interior house painting cost 2026: $2-$6 per sq ft, $300-$1,000 per room real US prices | FacadeColorizer AI paint visualizer

 How do I get the best interior painting quote?

-Get 3 quotes minimum, all on the same scope (specify rooms, walls/ceilings/trim, brand, number of coats, prep level).
-Always book January–March for the lowest pricing.
+Get 3 quotes minimum, all on the same scope (rooms, walls/ceilings/trim, brand, coats, prep level).
+Book January–March for the lowest pricing.
 Bundle multiple rooms into one job.
-Ask each contractor to itemize labor, paint, primer, and prep separately, the lowest total isn’t always the best value.
+Ask each contractor to itemize labor, paint, primer, and prep separately, the lowest total isn't always the best value.

 Should I empty rooms before painters arrive?

 Move out small items, fragile decor, electronics, and clothing.
 Leave heavy furniture, painters will pull it 3–4 ft from walls and cover it.
-Doing this prep yourself can save $200–$500 on the labor portion of a quote.
+Doing prep yourself can save $200–$500 on labor.
 Take down curtains, blinds, and outlet covers too.

 Are interior painters insured?